Chandrayaan-2: ISRO loses contact with Vikram lander during descent

 The process of landing involved the lander's enAs the powered descent of the lander began at around 1.38 am, scientists at ISRO Telemetry Tracking and Command Network (ISTRAC) here were glued to their terminals, anticipating the soft landing.
 They clapped and cheered as the moon lander completed the rough braking phase before the fine braking phase started.
 It was then that the scientists started becoming tense and went into a huddle.
 ISRO Chairman K Sivan was seen engaged in intense discussions with some scientists.

-Soon he announced that the Vikram lander descent was as planned and normal performance observed upto altitude of 2.1 km.
-Subsequently, communications from lander to ground station was lost, he said, adding the data was being analysed.
+Soon he announced that the Vikram lander descent was as planned and normal performance observed up to an altitude of 2.1 km.
+Subsequently, communications from the lander to the ground station was lost, he said, adding the data was being analysed.

 Prime Minister Narendra Modi asked ISRO scientists to "be courageous" and hope for the best soon after India's space agency announced that communication with Chandrayaan-2's Vikram lander was lost before touchdown on Saturday.
 Modi, who witnessed the proceedings at the Indian Space Research Organisation (ISRO) centre here, told the scientific community that the country was proud of them and asked them to be courageous.